How VAT Refunds Impact Your Annual Financial Reporting?

 Due to the nature of activities, the manufacturing and logistics industries have distinct VAT implications:

-• Recovery of Input Tax: Manufacturers should recover their input tax on raw materials and cost of production for efficient management of cash flows.
+- Recovery of Input Tax: Manufacturers should recover their input tax on raw materials and cost of production to manage cash flows efficiently.
 Such recoveries are only possible when proper documentation is made.

-• Export Supplies: Generally, all supplies outside the GCC are zero-rated.
-Related costs incurred by manufacturers can have their input VAT recovered.
-This will encourage exportation activities as well as increase competitiveness in cross-border markets.
+- Export Supplies: Generally, all supplies outside the GCC are zero-rated.
+Manufacturers can recover their input VAT on related costs.
+This will encourage exportation activities and increase competitiveness in cross-border markets.

 Retail and E-Commerce